afeinber/aviaricious/README.md

 ## Issues

 * Sometimes the sidebar will display on the landing page, which I don't want it to.
-(Just refresh for the full Aviaricious experience)
+(Just refresh for the full Aviaricious experience) ** Fixed (I hope) **
 * In the game I crop the images, and a lot of the time it crops them badly (I need to find my own images and preprocess them, if I were to put this into real production)